ahornero/deformatter/README.md

 Press *Ctrl-Shift-v* to paste text without format, like Chromium / Google Chrome.

 ### Limitations
 Only available for Windows OS.
-On the latest versions of Ubuntu you can paste text sans the formatting using the same keyboard shortcut.
-If not, give a try to a clipboard manager like [Parcellite](http://parcellite.sourceforge.net/), it's a nice alternative.
+On the latest versions of Ubuntu you can paste text without using additional tools like this, through the same keyboard shortcut.
+If you need more, give a try to a clipboard manager like [Parcellite](http://parcellite.sourceforge.net/), it's a nice alternative.